ecrent/microservices-demo-jwt-split/README.md

 ### Prerequisites

-The following tools should already be available in your Github Codespace:
+The following tools should already be available in your Github Codespace (at least 4core and 16GB ram):
 - `kubectl` - Kubernetes CLI
 - `skaffold` - Kubernetes development tool
 - `k6` - Load testing tool